release-engineering/iib/README.md

   This defaults to `20`.
 * `IIB_PRIVILEGED_USERNAMES` - the list of users that can perform privileged actions such as overwriting the input index image with the built index image.
 This defaults to `[]`.
+* `IIB_REQUEST_LOGS_DIR` - the directory to load the request specific log files.
+If `None`, per request log files information will not appear in the API response.
+This defaults to `None`.
+* `IIB_REQUEST_LOGS_DAYS_TO_LIVE` - the amount of days after which per request logs are considered to be expired and may be removed.
+This defaults to `3`.
 * `IIB_USER_TO_QUEUE` - the mapping, `dict(<str>: <str>)`, of usernames to celery task queues.
   This is useful in isolating the workload from certain users.
 The default queue is used for tasks from users not found in the mapping.
 This defaults to `{}`.